When will the new A Levels be introduced?

 - Edexcel.
 We are publishing brand new resources for Edexcel's new specification which will be available from Spring 2017.
 Student Books from the series have been entered into the Edexcel endorsement process.

-- To keep up-to-date on these resources, please sign-up to the maths eNewsletter and follow us on Twitter @OxfordEdMaths.
+- To keep up-to-date on these resources, please follow us on Twitter @OxfordEdMaths.

 Where can I find more information?